d3/d3-dsv/README.md

 });
 ```

-The converter function is invoked for each row in the DSV content, being passed the current row’s array of field values (`d`) and index (`i`) as arguments.
+The *convert* function is invoked for each row in the DSV content, being passed the current row’s array of field values (`d`) and index (`i`) as arguments.
 The return value of the function replaces the element in the returned array of rows; if the function returns null or undefined, the row is stripped from the returned array of rows.
-In effect, the converter is similar to applying a [map](https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Array/map) and [filter](https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Array/filter) operator to the returned rows.
+In effect, *convert* is similar to applying a [map](https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Array/map) and [filter](https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Array/filter) operator to the returned rows.

 <a name="dsv_format" href="#dsv_format">#</a> <i>dsv</i>.<b>format</b>(<i>rows</i>)

-Converts the specified array of *rows* into delimiter-separated values format, returning a string.
+Formats the specified array of object *rows* as delimiter-separated values, returning a string.
 This operation is the inverse of [*dsv*.parse](#dsv_parse).
 Each row will be separated by a newline (`\n`), and each column within each row will be separated by the delimiter (such as a comma, `,`).
 Values that contain either the delimiter, a double-quote (`"`) or a newline will be escaped using double-quotes.

-Each row should be an object, and all object properties will be converted into fields.
-For greater control over which properties are converted, convert the rows into arrays containing only the properties that should be converted and use [*dsv*.formatRows](#dsv_formatRows).
+The header row is determined by the union of all properties on all objects in *rows*.
+The order of header columns is nondeterministic.
+All properties on each row object will be coerced to strings.
+For more control over which and how fields are formatted, first map *rows* to an array of array of string, and then use [*dsv*.formatRows](#dsv_formatRows).

 <a name="dsv_formatRows" href="#dsv_formatRows">#</a> <i>dsv</i>.<b>formatRows</b>(<i>rows</i>)

-Converts the specified array of *rows* into delimiter-separated values format, returning a string.
+Formats the specified array of array of string *rows* as delimiter-separated values, returning a string.
 This operation is the reverse of [*dsv*.parseRows](#dsv_parseRows).
 Each row will be separated by a newline (`\n`), and each column within each row will be separated by the delimiter (such as a comma, `,`).
 Values that contain either the delimiter, a double-quote (") or a newline will be escaped using double-quotes.

 ### Content Security Policy